encode/django-rest-framework/docs/api-guide/permissions.md

 ## IsAuthenticatedOrReadOnly

 The `IsAuthenticatedOrReadOnly` will allow authenticated users to perform any request.
-Requests for unauthorised users will only be permitted if the request method is one of the "safe" methods; `GET`, `HEAD` or `OPTIONS`.
+Requests for unauthorized users will only be permitted if the request method is one of the "safe" methods; `GET`, `HEAD` or `OPTIONS`.

 This permission is suitable if you want to your API to allow read permissions to anonymous users, and only allow write permissions to authenticated users.